Lumi-supercomputer/LUMI-training-materials/docs/1day-20230321/05_Exercises_1.md

-# Exercises 1: HPE Cray PE and modules
+# Exercises 1: Modules, the HPE Cray PE and EasyBuild

+## Exercises on compiling software by hand

+*These exercises are optional during the session, but useful if you expect to be compiling software yourself.*

-## Compilation of a program 1: A simple "Hello, world" program
+### Compilation of a program 1: A simple "Hello, world" program

 Four different implementations of a simple "Hello, World!" program are provided: